LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_f_interface/Usage.rst

         error occurred, -2 for an illegal input).

-..
-   When using the ARKDLS interface with the SUNLINSOL_DENSE or SUNLINSOL_LAPACKDENSE mass matrix linear solver modules, the user must supply a routine that computes the dense mass matrix :math:`M(t)`.
-This routine must have the following form:
 When using the ARKDLS interface with the SUNLINSOL_DENSE or SUNLINSOL_LAPACKDENSE mass matrix linear solver modules, the user must supply a routine that computes the dense mass matrix :math:`M`.
 This